dclenz/edge_usr/docs/chapters/install/edge.rst

 HDF5
 ----
-HDF5 is a requirement for the NetCDF library, which is used for kinematic source descriptions.
+HDF5 is a requirement for point source descriptions.
 Futher, we recommend building MOAB, EDGE's interface to unstructured meshes, with HDF5-support.
 MOAB's native mesh format uses HDF5, which allows fast parsing of large meshes in parallel simulations.